 Prerequisite: FREN 0600 or equivalent.
 Enrollment limited to 18.
 Instructor permission required.

 FREN 1510H.
 A nous deux la mode.

-A bird’s eye view of the fashion world, this course will explore the birth and evolution of the French fashion industry (from the development of department stores to the birth and rise of Haute Couture), its impact on society and social change, as well as its relationship with art and advertisement.
-Materials will range from literary excerpts to journalistic texts, online resources, and films, and will include portraits of fashion designers, studies of iconic fashion pieces, descriptions of techniques and crafts, and analyses of fashion shows.
-Activities will include presentations, discussion, essays, commentaries, and the creation of a trend book.
+A bird’s eye view of the fashion world, we will explore the birth and evolution of the French fashion industry (from the development of department stores to the birth and rise of Haute Couture), its impact on society and social change, as well as its relationship with art and advertisement.
+Materials range from literary excerpts to journalistic texts, online resources, and films, and will include portraits of fashion designers, studies of iconic fashion pieces, descriptions of techniques and crafts, and analyses of fashion shows.
+Activities include presentations, discussion, essays, commentaries, and the creation of a trend book.
+Taught in French.
 WRIT

 FREN 1510J.
 Advanced Oral and Written French: Photographie.

 Follows FREN 0600 in the sequence of language courses.
 Development of oral and written skills via presentation, debate, conversation and discussion on a variety of topics.
 Through novels, articles, photographs and discussions, this course will explore the world of photography from its beginnings until today.
 Theory and practice; professionals and amateurs; famous people and paparazzi; photo reportage and photo studio; argentic and digital; your own photos, etc. Taught in French.
+Pre-requisites include FREN 0600 and FREN 0610 and FREN 0620.
 WRIT

 FREN 1610B.
 To Be Determined.